-Sen. The Hon.
-L. Howai:-in a Global Competitiveness Index prepared by the World Economic Forum.
-[Crosstalk] The Global Competitiveness Index is an internationally well-established mechanism to assess the competitiveness of the countries in the basket.
+Mr. Speaker, we have identified the year 2018 to transition Trinidad and Tobago to the top 30 countries out of 148 in the Global Competitiveness Index (GCI) prepared by the World Economic Forum.
+The Global Competitiveness Index is the internationally well-established mechanism to assess the competitiveness of the countries in the basket.

 We are marketing this objective to signal to the world our readiness as a technologically sound and viable environment for attracting foreign direct investment.
-We are collaborating with the World Bank Group to fashion supply-side and demand-side initiatives to build an e-ready society, to increase the availability and affordability of technologies, to expand the accessibility of telecommunications and broadband networks and to improve government efficiency in its delivery service.
+We are collaborating with the World Bank Group to fashion supply-side and demand-side initiatives to build an e-ready society, to increase the availability and affordability of technologies, to expand the accessibility of telecommunications and broadband networks and to improve Government efficiency in its delivery service.

-Gasoline vehicles conversion to CNG: Mr. Speaker, the technical work for accelerating the use of compressed natural gas as a major alternative fuel in the country is now ready to commence, with the recent decision by the National Gas Company to undertake a phased investment over a five-year period at a cost of \$2.07 billion through the establishment of a new company.
+Gasoline vehicles conversion to CNG

+Mr. Speaker, the technical work for accelerating the use of compressed natural gas as a major alternative fuel in the country is now ready to commence, with the recent decision by the National Gas Company to undertake a phased investment over a five year period at a cost of \$2.07 billion through the establishment of a new company.

-Phase 1 would involve an expenditure of \$500 million over a two-year period which will result in the construction of 22 new CNG stations and for the conversion of 17,500 vehicles.
+Phase 1 would involve an expenditure of \$500.0 million over a 2 year period which would result in the construction of 22 new CNG stations and for the conversion of 17,500 vehicles.
 Phase 2 would involve an expenditure of \$1.57 billion with the construction of the remaining stations and the continuing conversion of vehicles.
-It is the intention to list this new company eventually on the local stock exchange.
+It is the intention to list this new company eventually on the local Stock Exchange.

-Very importantly, the greater use of this more environmentally friendly fuel will reduce our greenhouse gas emissions and make a contribution to the lessening of the threat of climate change.
-[Desk thumping] We will also reap substantial financial and economic benefits as this new CNG industry becomes a significant driver of non-energy growth, ensuring, in the process, major budgetary savings arising from the reduction of the petroleum subsidy on transportation fuels as well as additional export revenues from the availability of the redirected fuel for export markets.
+Very importantly, the greater use of this more environmentally-friendly fuel will reduce our green-house gas emissions and make a contribution to the lessening of the threat of climate change.

+We will also reap substantial financial and economic benefits as this new CNG industry becomes a significant driver of non-energy growth, ensuring in the process major budgetary savings arising from the reduction of the petroleum subsidy on transportation fuels as well as additional export revenues from the availability of the redirected fuel for export markets.

-Mr. Speaker, we have provided a tax incentive framework to promote a range of alternative fuels, including CNG, and, when available, LNG and DME, dimethyl ether.
+Mr. Speaker, we have provided a tax incentive framework to promote a range of alternative fuels, including CNG and when available LNG and Di Methyl Ether (DME).
 As this process evolves, the Government will sequence gradual reductions in the fuel subsidy.